Polymer Clay Bead Making with Cindy Lietz • "I learned by making mistakes... Now you don't have to."

 My primary interest in using polymer clay is to create beads for jewelry, but this article has sparked an interest in flat pendants, as well.
 I never would have thought of putting cardstock in the oven!
 Home Depot here I come, for drywall sandpaper and ceramic tiles – I can't wait to experiment with this new idea!
 Thanks!
 Thanks also to the readers who posted some additional tips here!

-This is a problem I haven't even encountered yet!! (told you I was new to this!!)
-And I can fix it before it happens!!
+Using ceramic tiles to help avoid problems with baking flat pieces of polymer clay is something I have not yet encountered (told you I was new to this!!).
+And know I can fix it before it happens!!
 YAY!!!

 another idea for using paper if you want a design in your work try adding texture paper.
 Lay your pieces on front side of your work, laying down on the texture paper than a piece of tile smooth side down on the back of your piece.
 Even thought I am new a Polymer Clay and I have not yet tried this.
 I am sure the worst thing that can happen is that it will not turn out.
 The what if factor, always keeps creeping into my head.
 Just think where would we be if Judith Skinner did say to herself what if.